tabish-ikram/finlex-ems-app/README.md

 # Functionality overview

 The EMS application is a front-end CRUD project.
-It uses a API for all requests.
+It uses APIs for all the requests.
 It can viewed at http://familiar-arithmetic.surge.sh/

 ## General functionality: